-Itinerant Services - CoSer 815
+ITINERANT SERVICES - CoSer 815

-Summer itinerant services are available as follows: Audiology, Counseling, Job Coaching, Special Education Itinerant Teacher, Speech Therapy, Teacher of the Deaf and Hard of Hearing Education and Teacher of the Visually Impaired.
+Summer itinerant services are available as follows: Audiology, Counseling, Job Coaching, Individualized Specialized Instruction, Speech Therapy, Teacher of the Deaf and Hard of Hearing Education and Teacher of the Visually Impaired.
 Services generally take place in a district building, but may also occur at a variety of sites other than CiTi-operated Summer School program classes.

-Director of Exceptional and Alternative Education 315.963.4315 jlandy@CiTiboces.org
+Erin Joyce 315.963.4443 Director of Exceptional and Alternative Education ejoyce@CiTiboces.org

-1:1 Teaching Assistant - CoSer 816
+1:1 TEACHING ASSISTANT - CoSer 816

-A certified teaching assistant, teaching assistant/interpreter, teacher aide or teaching assistant/captionist will work with an individual student as requested by a component district per a student's IEP in the summer.
+A certified teaching assistant, teaching assistant/interpreter or teaching assistant/captionist will work with an individual student as requested by a component district per a student's IEP in the summer.

-Director of Exceptional and Alternative Education 315.963.4315 jlandy@CiTiboces.org
+Erin Joyce 315.963.4443 Director of Exceptional and Alternative Education ejoyce@CiTiboces.org

-8:1:1 Day Treatment Stepping Stones - CoSer 817
+8:1:1 DAY TREATMENT STEPPING STONES - CoSer 817